haiwen/seafile-admin-docs/manual/config/seafile-conf.md

 max_connections = 100
 ```

-Redis support is added in Pro Edition 11.0.
+Redis support is added in version 11.0.
 Currently only single-node Redis is supported.
 Redis Sentinel or Cluster is not supported yet.

 ## Seafile fileserver configuration